 With the example of flood risk in three Global South countries, we have demonstrated the utility of a cat model framework, augmented with high-resolution geospatial datasets, to quantify loss and damage under climate change.
-We used the average annual loss (AAL), a standard (re)insurance metric, to quantify flood risk under present-day (baseline) conditions and a 2° C warming scenario.
-Overall, with these simulations, we found that our three chosen regions would face different degrees of change in flood risk under this measure: a \sim 70% increase for Hanoi, Vietnam; a 35% increase for Cagayan, the Philippines; and a negligible change for Chikwawa, Malawi.
-These changes hold true for the three exposure types that we investigated: population, residential buildings, and agricultural crops.
-With the diverse regions and exposure types, our study has provided a glimpse of the flexibility - and underexplored potential - of cat models in a loss and damage framework, which can provide the customisable and context-specific quantitative estimates central to the loss and damage financing process (Otto and Fabian, 2023).
+We used a metric based on the average annual loss (AAL), a standard (re)insurance metric, to quantify flood risk under present-day (baseline) conditions and a 2°C warming scenario.
+Overall, with these simulations, we found that our three chosen regions would face different degrees of change in flood risk under this measure: a ~70% increase for Hanoi, Vietnam; a 35% increase for Cagayan, the Philippines; and a negligible change for Chikwawa, Malawi.
+These

+- 475 changes hold true for the three exposure types that we investigated: population, residential buildings, and agricultural crops.
+With the diverse regions and exposure types, our study has provided a glimpse of the flexibility - and underexplored potential - of cat models in a loss and damage framework, which can provide the customisable and context-specific quantitative estimates central to the loss and damage financing process in international climate policy (Otto and Fabian, 2024). - 480

 The change in AAL represents the probability-weighted impact of climate change on flood risk and is one candidate metric that could be used to quantify loss(es) and damage(s).
-By integrating over all possible severities in the cat model event set, this metric has advantages over comparing different scenarios and time periods from direct climate model output, since the latter will not capture such a broad range of possibilities.
+By integrating over all possible hazard intensities in the cat model event set, this metric has advantages over comparing the impacts of different scenarios and time periods in integrated assessment models, since the latter will not capture such a broad range of possibilities of hazard events.
 Similar advantages are also present in other cat model metrics, which may be selected as a stronger evidence base to inform a particular action.
 For example, one could focus on the change in loss from an event of a given return period, seek to determine a "probable maximum loss", or explore whether impact is coming from changes in frequent, low-impact events vs infrequent, high-impact events.